 Now living in Rotorua and living the falconers’ dream of flying a bird every day, Noel is a true blue kiwi who lives for Wingspan and for the birds it tirelessly protects.

 Our guiding light, he’s not scared of mucking in and is leading the trust forward into an exciting future.

 In 2018, Noel was awarded Member of the New Zealand Order of merit (MNZM) for services to wildlife conservation and research taxidermy.↑

 This a ‘bio’ about the ‘bio’.
 All about contributing towards biosecurity and celebrating biodiversity.
 Tame, originally from Rotorua, is the director of Puna Consultants, a company that implements pest control programmes in forests, farms and other locations.

 He has worked as a Biosecurity Officer at Waikato Regional Council and also OSPRI and Department of Conservation.
 He's also the general manager of Te Tira Whakamataki, Maori Biosecurity Network; the watchful ones, keeping an eye on the biological security sector, working with organisations to control pests all around the country.↑

 Dr Richard Seaton, Trustee

-Rich continues to work as a conservation biologist over the ditch, spending most of his time marvelling at Australia’s magnificent birds of prey.
+Rich continues to work as a conservation biologist over the ditch, working for the Australian Wildlife Conservancy, where part of his job includes running research on the elusive red goshawk.
 But with regular trips back to his ‘second home’ of Rotorua, coupled with the wonders of the internet, he is helping guide the trust into the future and lending a hand where he can.

 Note: improvised raptor head protection; an essential requirement while out in the field!↑